nickurban/nickurban.com/_posts/2014-05-20-automated-install-testing-with-docker-ansible-and-virtualbox.md

 All in all, this setup works well.
 Using Docker cut a few minutes off our build-and-test time and made it easy to run multiple builds in parallel.

 Hopefully that whetted your appetite a bit.
-According to its authors, Docker is [not yet ready for production], but it's definitely a technology to watch in the coming year.
+According to its authors, Docker is (as of May 2014) [not yet ready for production], but it's definitely a technology to watch in the coming year.
 If you want to try it out yourself, there's a nice [interactive tutorial] to get you going.

 [boot2docker]: http://docs.docker.io/installation/mac/
 [windows]: http://docs.docker.io/installation/windows/